jquery-archive/jquery-mobile/README.md

 Automated testing forms the backbone of the jQuery Mobile project's QA activities.
 As a contributor or patch submitter you will be excpected to run the test suite in for the area your patches affect.
 Our continuous integration server will address the remainder of the test suite.

 There are two primary ways to run the test suite.
 First, you can run the tests individually by visiting the different test pages associated with the area in which you are working.
-For example, to run the tests for `js/jquery.mobile.forms.slider.js` visit `$HOST/tests/unit/slider/`.
+For example, to run the tests for `js/jquery.mobile.forms.slider.js` visit `$WEB_SERVER/tests/unit/slider/`.
 To find out what which test pages are available you can list them with:

     grunt config:test:pages

 Second you can run the tests using the [PhantomJS](http://phantomjs.org/) headless webkit browser which must be [installed](http://code.google.com/p/phantomjs/wiki/Installation).
 Once `phantomjs` is in the your `PATH` the following will execute the whole test suite:

-    JUNIT_OUTPUT=build/test-results/ ROOT_DOMAIN=$HOST grunt test
+    JUNIT_OUTPUT=build/test-results/ ROOT_DOMAIN=$WEB_SERV grunt test

 You can confine the headless run to a single test page or set of test pages using the `TEST_PATH` environment variable.
 For example:

     TEST_PATH=slider JUNIT_OUTPUT=build/test-results/ ROOT_DOMAIN=$WEB_SERVER grunt test

 Will only run the tests where the path contains the string slider. *NOTE* That the phantom tests currently require that the webserver be running to access and run the tests properly because of the PHP dependency that many of them share.

-Additionally we run the test suite against many version of jQuery using the `JQUERY` environment variable.
-For example if you wanted to run the test suite against both of our currently supported versions 1.6.4, and 1.7.1 the command would take the following form:
+Additionally the test suite is run against many versions of jQuery using the `JQUERY` environment variable.
+For example if you wanted to run the test suite against both of the currently supported versions 1.6.4, and 1.7.1 the command would take the following form:

     JQUERY=1.6.4,1.7.1 JUNIT_OUTPUT=build/test-results/ ROOT_DOMAIN=$WEB_SERVER grunt test